Sever1775/3-Tier-web-App/README.md

 This repository contains the infrastructure-as-code (IaC) and application code to deploy a classic 3-tier web application on Microsoft Azure using Bicep and GitHub Actions.

 The application demonstrates a secure, scalable, and automated setup with a Web Tier, an Application Tier, and a Database Tier (Azure SQL).
+This configuration is designed to verify the internal network connectivity and security rules between the tiers.

 ## Architecture Overview

 The infrastructure is designed to be secure and scalable, with clear separation of concerns between the different layers of the application.

 1.  **Web Tier**:
-    * Consists of a Virtual Machine Scale Set (VMSS) running a Node.js server with Nginx as a reverse proxy.
+    * Consists of a Virtual Machine Scale Set (VMSS) running an **Nginx** web server.
-    * Acts as a server-side proxy, receiving requests from users' browsers.
-    * Serves the static frontend content (HTML, CSS, JavaScript).
+    * Serves a single, static `index.html` page.
-    * Forwards dynamic data requests to the private App Tier.
     * This tier is the only layer accessible from the public internet, via an Azure Application Gateway.

 2.  **Application Tier**: